 There are many different aspects of Resident/Family centred care and service including:

-• Respecting our Resident’s values and putting them at the centre of care and service
+- Respecting resident’s values and putting them at the centre of care and service

-• Taking into account our Residents’ preferences and their expressed needs
+- Taking into account residents’ preferences and their expressed needs

-• Makin sure our Residents are physically comfortable and safe
+- Making sure residents are physically comfortable and safe

-• Making sure our Residents have access to appropriate care and service when they need it.
+- Making sure residents have access to appropriate care and service when they need it.